Luodian/GenBench/README.md

-# GenBench
-Benchmarking and Analyzing Generative Data for Visual Recognition
+# GenBench: Benchmarking and Analyzing Generative Data for Visual Recognition

 The machine learning (ML) community has a history of successfully constructing and utilizing datasets for artificial intelligence (AI) systems.